LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="AddRolePermissions-put-">Add Permissions to Role (PUT)</h4>
  This API is used to add permissions to a given role.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/add-permissions-to-role)

 ```java